tadeuszwojcik/luvit-redis/Readme.md

-# luvit-redis - luvit redis client.
+# luvit-redis - fast luvit redis client.

 This is a redis client for `luvit` which under the hood uses offical `hiredis` c library